 • City of Strangers by Ian MacKenzie - RC 5656.
 MacKenzie examines the pressures of family and love in a violent and uncertain world.
 2009.

 Every Saturday, from 1:00 to 4:00 p.m.
 Volunteer tutors are available to assist new and experienced computer users.
 You'll be able to get help with email, blogging, downloading audio books, learning accessible computer games, using the web, using accessibility software, and more.
 The tutors read with braille and print, use text-to-speech technology, and speak a variety of languages.

 The clinic takes place in the second floor computer lab.

 To ensure someone will be available to help with a specific question, please make an appointment by calling volunteer Chancey Fleet at 347-632-8383.

 Did you know you can use the Andrew Heiskell Library’s PAWS Catalog to request books?
 Do you have access to a computer with internet access and want to search our catalog, request books, and see what’s been sent to you?
 You can do all of this with our online PAWS Catalog at http://lblpac.nypl.org/klasweb.

 To set up your account, please call the library.

 Digital Magazines Reminder

-Once again, we would like to let you know that this winter, all NLS magazines currently distributed on cassette will be distributed on digital cartridge.
-If you subscribe to more than one magazine, all of your magazines will arrive on a single DB cartridge.
-Unlike the disposable cassette magazines, you will be expected to return digital magazine cartridges in order to receive future issues.
+Please remember that all NLS magazines currently distributed on cassette will be distributed on digital cartridge later this year.
+You will be expected to return digital magazine cartridges in order to receive future issues.
 Digital magazine cartridges will be light blue and arrive in a dark red container.
-When played, the digital cartridge will explain how to navigate to multiple magazines, and remind you that the cartridge must be returned.

 Download Books from the Internet!